-Graduates of the 18-month program receive training in a full range of knowledge and skills needed to succeed in the diverse and varied field of drafting and design.
+Graduates of the program receive training in a full range of knowledge and skills needed to succeed in the diverse and varied field of drafting and design.
 This degree is widely accepted as the industry standard in qualifying for an entry level position in the architectural, civil, and mechanical CAD fields.
-Graduates of the 9-month program receive training in a more focused range of skills, which emphasizes learning the software and fundamental drafting techniques.
-This degree is well suited for students with previous experience or training in a closely related field, but who wish to gain proficiency with cutting-edge design tools.